lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 # Risk analysis
-The risk anlaysis will contain all predictable risks, which can cause the project to be delayed, unfinished, or lack the expected quality.
+The risk analysis will contain all predictable risks, which can cause the project to be delayed, unfinished, or lack the expected quality.

 The identified risks will be categorized, and a risk score will be calculated for each item.
 The risk score is calculated by
 $$